Lens image

 Stanford University

 Bio: Suyeon is currently a postdoctoral scholar at the Stanford Computational Imaging Lab, working with Prof. Gordon Wetzstein.
-He is generally interested in developing computationa...
+He is broadly interested in developing new algorithms...

 Read More